-Buddha came to Sarnath, 10km northeast of Varanasi, to preach his message of the middle way to nirvana after he achieved enlightenment at Bodhgaya.
-He gave his famous first sermon here to a handful of followers in a deer park, which has been recreated.
-In the 3rd century BC Ashoka had magnificent stupas and monasteries erected as well as an engraved pillar.
-When the Chinese traveller Xuan Zang dropped by in AD 640, Sarnath boasted a 100m-high stupa and 1500 monks living in large monasteries.
-However, soon after, Buddhism went into decline, and when Muslim invaders destroyed and desecrated the city’s buildings, Sarnath disappeared altogether.
-It was not rediscovered until 1835 when British archaeologists started excavations and Sarnath regained some of its past glory.
+Buddha came to Sarnath to preach his message of the middle way to nirvana after he achieved enlightenment at Bodhgaya and gave his famous first sermon here.
+In the 3rd century BC emperor Ashoka had magnificent stupas and monasteries erected here as well as an engraved pillar.
+When Chinese traveller Xuan Zang dropped by in AD 640, Sarnath boasted a 100m-high stupa and 1500 monks living in large monasteries.
+However, soon after, Buddhism went into decline and, when Muslim invaders sacked the city in the late 12th century, Sarnath disappeared altogether.
+It was ‘rediscovered’ by British archaeologists in 1835.

 Sarnath destination guides